alexchamberlain/clearskies/protocol/core.md

 ```

 A message with a binary data payload is prefixed with an exclamation point and
-then the JSON body he binary payload is sent as usual.
+then the JSON body payload is sent as usual.
 The binary payload is
 then sent in one or more chunks, ending with a zero-length binary chunk.
 Each
 chunk begins with its length in ASCII digits, followed by a newline, followed
 by the binary data.
 The size for each chunk shall be no greater than 16777216